Have you experienced, witnessed, or heard an act of prejudice or hatred?

 - Father Walter Cuenin, Catholic Chaplain

-- Erika Lamarre, Director of Community Living
+- Erika Lamarre, Director of Academic Integrity

 - Ethan Masella, Academic Outreach Librarian

 The CPR Task Force is hosting a series of discussions on diversity and student dialogue at Brandeis.
 Our first discussion, entitled "Miley, Molly, and those Blurred Lines," was a discussion on sex, drugs, and double standards in today's pop culture.
 It was covered in the Justice.
+Stay Tuned for more information about upcoming discussions.